opil/documentation/docs/admin/SP/opil_local_sp_install.md

 ## The Local SP docker working with RAN

+It is possible to start the Local SP docker with RAN docker and also to start the Local SP docker with the source of RAN.
+First it will be explained how to test two dockers together: RAN with Local SP, and afterwards how to setup the Local SP docker to work with RAN started from source.

 The Local SP docker container is the same but the environment variable needs to be `SIMULATION=false`.
 By this, the Local SP does not start the Stage simulator and it is connected directly to RAN through a single ROS master.
 For that purpose RAN docker container is called without the **map_server** and **fake_localization**.